open-synergy/mdbook-prosedur-umum/src/hr/attendance/menyetujui-menolak-timesheet.md

-# Membuat Timesheet
+# Menyetujui/Menolak Timesheet

 ## <a name="input">A. INPUT</a>

-Tiap H-1 periode absen
+* Permintaan Persetujuan Timesheet

 ## <a name="role">B. ROLE YANG TERLIBAT</a>